JocaPC/jquery-view-engine/README.md

 ```
 **JQVN** will handle various types of HTML elements, populate inner text of `P`, `DIV`, `SPAN`, and other simple elements, set the value `INPUT`, `SELECT`, and other form elements, replicate HTML elements that are bound to the arrays, etc.

+This is the view engine that will do all binding magic for you and require minimal effort to use it.

 ## Why yet another view engine?

 A long time ago, long before Angular, React and other templating engines, I needed a quick way to take JSON object via AJAX call and show it in the client side.
 I created a small library that loads JSON objects into HTML.